-The increase in interest income for the year ended December 31, 2014 was driven by our deployment of capital and increasing invested balance.
-As of December 31, 2014 and 2013, the size of our portfolio was \$707,701 and \$213,128, respectively, at amortized cost, with total principal amount of investments outstanding of \$767,530 and \$231,793, respectively.
-As of December 31, 2014 and 2013, the weighted average yield of our first and second lien debt was 6.51% and 6.85%, respectively, on amortized cost.
+The increase in interest income for the year ended December 31, 2014 from the comparable period in 2013 was primarily driven by our deployment of capital and increasing invested balance.
+As of December 31, 2014, the size of our portfolio increased to \$707,701 from \$213,128 as of December 31, 2013, at amortized cost, and total principal amount of investments outstanding increased to \$767,530 from \$231,793 as of December 31, 2013.
+The increase in interest income was partially offset by a decline in the weighted average yield.
+As of December 31, 2014, the weighted average yield of our first and second lien debt decreased to 6.51% from 6.85% as of December 31, 2013, on amortized cost.

 Interest income on our first and second lien debt investments is dependent on the composition and credit quality of the portfolio.
 Generally, we expect the portfolio to generate predictable quarterly interest income based on the terms stated in each loan's credit agreement.
-As of December 31, 2014 and 2013, all of our first and second lien debt investments were performing and current on their interest payments.
+As of December 31, 2015, 2014 and 2013 and for the years then ended, all of our first and second lien debt investments were performing and current on their interest payments.
 Interest income from structured finance obligations is recorded based upon an estimation of an effective yield to expected maturity utilizing assumed cash flows.
 The effective yield is updated periodically based on payments received and expected future payments.
-In estimating these cash flows, there are a number of assumptions that are subject to uncertainties, including the amount timing of principal payments which are impacted by prepayments, repurchases, defaults, delinquencies and liquidations of or within the CLO funds.
+In estimating these cash flows, there are a number of assumptions that are subject to uncertainties, including the amount and timing of principal payments which are impacted by prepayments, repurchases, defaults, delinquencies and liquidations of or within the CLO funds.
 These uncertainties are difficult to predict and are subject to future events that could have impacted the Company's estimates if the information was known at the time.
 As a result, actual results may differ significantly from these estimates.

-Net investment income (loss) for the years ended December 31, 2014 and 2013, was as follows:
+Net investment income (loss) for the years ended December 31, 2015, 2014 and 2013 was as follows:

-For the year Decemb
+1 For the years ended December 31,

-2014 2013
+2015 2014 2013

-Total investment income \$ 32,984 \$ 4,969
+Total investment income \$ 69,190 \$ 32,984 \$ 4,969

-Net expenses (18,724) (6,638)
+Net expenses (33,666) (18,724) (6,638)

-Net investment income (loss) \$ 14,260 \$(1,669)
+Net investment income (loss) \$ 35,524 \$ 14,260 \$(1,669)